-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - Any disposition of the property of the debtor, including things in action, and any transfer of shares or alteration in the status of the members will be void, unless a validation order is obtained;

-- No action or proceeding will be proceeded with or commenced against the debtor except by leave of the court; and
+- No action or proceeding will be proceeded with or commenced against the debtor except with leave of the court; and

 - Execution measures against the property of the debtor executed against or attached to the property of the debtor after the commencement of the liquidation are void.

-Receivership: From the date of appointment of a receiver, the receiver controls the assets which are secured by the debenture.
-As mentioned in question 4.1, the powers of the directors do not cease but are limited; and their management functions are restricted to the extent of power and control granted to the receiver and manager as set out in the debenture.
+Receivership: From the date of appointment of a receiver manager, the receiver manager has the power to deal with the assets which are secured by the debenture.
+As mentioned in question 4.1, the powers of the directors do not cease but are limited: their management functions are restricted to the extent of power and control granted to the receiver and manager as set out in the debenture.
 The debtor's existing legal and contractual obligations and undertakings continue and may be exercised; and any creditor may enforce any available legal or contractual measure against the debtor.
 The receiver's primary duty of care is to the debenture holder that appointed him or her.

 Examinership: From the date of filing of the application for the appointment of an examiner, and for as long as the debtor is under the protection of the court, the directors retain their powers and control of the operations of the debtor unless, following a petition by the examiner, the court decides that it is just and equitable that all or any of the powers which are vested in or exercisable by the directors be exercised by the examiner.
 The debtor may not pay any prior existing debts without the authorisation of the examiner or recommendation of the independent expert or sanction of the court, with the exception of utility bills.
 The debtor is protected against actions of creditors by a moratorium.